JainVikas/ExploringTPOT/README.md

 At first, it just gave the best fitted pipeline, so I thought what a fancy way to test all the classifier/regressor available in scikit learn(note, TPOT is based on the top on sklearn) using different hyperparameters instead of using grid or random search and choose the best one, reminded of an [H2O demo](https://www.youtube.com/watch?v=42Oo8TOl85I) that I saw earlier, however I haven't explored H2O so this is not a comparison of both of these libraries, it would be interesting to see the results if somebody has.
 Another library that I came across while going down this road was [auto_sklearn](https://automl.github.io/auto-sklearn/stable/), but we will talk some other day on that and comparison between them.

+There are many other such libraries, check this [link](http://epistasislab.github.io/tpot/related/)

-What I specially like was the feature in TPOT where i can just extract the whole code as a python file, which requires minor changes at my end and get the superb results.
+What I specially like was the feature in TPOT where I can just extract the whole code as a python file, which requires minor changes at my end and get the superb results.
 ![](https://raw.githubusercontent.com/EpistasisLab/tpot/master/images/tpot-demo.gif)

-Next question was if it handles feature selection and feature extraction, how do i find out which one are the feature selected/extracted.
+Next question was if it handles feature selection and feature extraction, how do I find out which features are selected/extracted?
 Turns out it does, while there is no direct function to extract, there exist a [workaround](https://github.com/EpistasisLab/tpot/issues/742).

 Let's take a sample code to identify the best model (the code is simple and taken directly from repository's [ReadMe file](https://github.com/EpistasisLab/tpot/blob/master/README.md))